215 IX: IX Raspberry Software Repository (215.html)

 A function was needed that could scan lines of code to find valid function names.
 To do this, the author needed to learn how to use the "re" library for "regular string matching'.
 A function name can only be comprised of certain characters.
 The result (as of 2024CMar06) is v05 of functionList() which uses posNxFnUsed(), the latter making heavy use of the "re" library functions: re.findall, re.finditer, re.search and re.sub.
 It quite successfully finds any function name (or function names) in a line of code.
 It should still undergo extensive testing to ensure its accuracy, but to-date (up to 2024CMar06) it has been quite successful.

 The list of all the functions within a list of modules proved to be very enlightening and provided an early "overview" of the code modules selected.
-The author considered what other information could be gleaned by a more detailled "overview" of the contents of a group of code modules.
+The author considered what other information could be gleaned by a more detailed "overview" of the contents of a group of code modules.
 What other types of information could be gleaned by examining the code modules?
 The following topics (keywords) came to mind:

 CLI keyword type description